 I use several types of grow lights for starting seeds.
 The setup I choose depends on how many seeds I am growing.
 My favorites are the shop lights.
 But individual task lights can also work for smaller operations.

-For serious indoor seed-starting, the shop lights are the best.
+For serious indoor seed-starting, the shop lights above are the best.

 Here is what my setup looks like with the lights in place.

 This was my setup from last year.
-I started with the clip-on lights using CFL bulbs.
+I started with the clip-on lights using CFL bulbs and individual GE grow lights.
 I used those early in the season, then switched to the shop lights when more seeds started sprouting.